-There are five circle meetings over a five-week period.
-Specific dates and times are determined by each circle.
-We recommend Circle sessions take place after 11am EST to account for time zone differences.
+There are five Circle meetings and five optional enrichment session over a ten-week period.
+Specific dates and times for Circle sessions are determined by each circle.
+The time for each optional enrichment session is set by the Diversity and Inclusion Office team.